afrin509/Automation-project/README.md

 Hello everyone!

-The aim of the Hackerrank Automation project is to add moderators to the existing contest.
+The aim of the Hackerrank Automation project is to add moderators to the existing contest,automatically submit codes.

 The NPM libraries I used in this project is:-